ChainSafe/gossamer/docs/docs/design/availability-recovery.md

 ## Strategies
 ###  FetchChunks
-_The least performant strategy but also the most comprehensive one.
+The least performant strategy (though apparently the most used one according to [this](https://github.com/paritytech/polkadot-sdk/issues/598#issuecomment-1792007099)) but also the most comprehensive one.
 It's the only one that cannot fail under the byzantine threshold assumption, so it's always added as the last one in the recovery_strategies queue.
 Performs parallel chunk requests to validators.
 When enough chunks were received, do the reconstruction.
-In the worst case, all validators will be tried._
+In the worst case, all validators will be tried.
+The most expensive part of this algorithm (the same source as above) is reed solomon reconstruct algorithm.
-Implementation of this strategy requires implementation (or at least use binding for reed-solomon reconstruction)

-Reconstruct method is available to call from the `lib/erasure` module.
+Implementation of this strategy requires for reed-solomon reconstruction algorithm that is available to call from the `lib/erasure` module.

 In Parity implementation they assume that FetchChunks is always run as a last resort strategy, hence they do initially do some checks and remove all requested validators from list.

 **Main loop**
 - check amount of chunks recovered if >= threshold recover them.
-- Some unavailability check pretty simple in logic though no info why they run it.
-- get_desired_request_count
 - launch_parallel_chunk_requests
 - wait_for_chunks